kuroneko/docker-riscos-gccsdk/README.md

 ## Container Layout

  * `/opt/gccsdk/bin` contains the compiler binaries.
- * `/usr/src/gcc4` contains the sources for GCCSDK itself.
- * `/usr/src/autobuilder` contains the GCCSDK Autobuilder.
-There is a build directory also available at `/usr/src/build`.
+ * `/usr/src/gccsdk/autobuilder` contains the GCCSDK Autobuilder.
+There is a build directory also available at `/usr/src/gccsdk/build`.

 ## Building the Container